Remi-C/Remi-C.github.io/_posts/2016-09-12-Inverse_procedural_street_modelling.md

 bigimg: /img/re/general_graphical_abstract_for_defense.jpg
 ---
 ![phd abstract](/img/re/general_graphical_abstract_for_defense.jpg)
-My PhD was about Inverse procedural street modelling, that is generate a street model (Chap3. road network, geometry, traffic informaton, stret objects), then fit this stret model to real life (chap5.).
+My PhD was about Inverse procedural street modelling, that is generate a street model (Chap3. road network, geometry, traffic information, street objects), then fit this street model to real life (chap5.).
 Real life here is expressed by massive point clouds (Chap2, Appendix A and B).
-Of course the fitting is automatic, but nevertheless it is essential to allow the users to perform manual edit of the street model, in a in-base shared and concurrent way (chap 4).
+Of course, the fitting is automatic, but nevertheless it is essential to allow the users to perform manual edit of the street model, in a in-base shared and concurrent way (chap 4).

 More generally, the PhD is about reconstruction inverse procedural modelling, which led to a very large state of the art about procedural modelling, inverse problems and urban reconstruction in general (chap 1)